Ndegwadavid/CareConnect_clone_V2/OAUTH-Sign-in/README.md

+# OAUTH-Sign-in

-Once the application is running,it should run on http://localhost:3000 in theweb browser.
+Once the application is running,it should run on <http://localhost:3000> in the web browser.

 You should be redirected to the login page, where you can authenticate with the chosen OAuth provider (i.e Google, Facebook and Apple SSOs).